 Mesh Wind Screen/Privacy Screen

 At first glance, this fence screen looks like a tarp.
 But tarp is a poor choice for fences because it catches the wind and acts like a sail.
 By contrast, a mesh privacy screen is made for fences.
-It is water- and wind-permeable; it has double-thick trim around the perimeter, and it has brass grommets on the trim so that you can attach it to chain-link with zip-ties.
-Privacy ranges from 80% to 96%, depending on how much you are willing to spend.
+It is water- and wind-permeable; it has a double-thick trim around the perimeter, and it has brass grommets on the trim so that you can attach it to the chain-link with zip-ties.
+Privacy ranges from 80 to 96 percent, depending on how much you are willing to spend.